histoire-dev/histoire/CONTRIBUTING.md

 pnpm run story:dev
 ```

+> For the `vue3` example, you can use the `pnpm run dev:hst` command to start the app with a special configuration enabling HMR for the Histoire UI.
+Especially useful when working on the UI!

 4. After you have tested your changes in development mode, build the story apps and test them using the `story:build` and `story:preview` scripts:

 ```sh